tilech/uog_football_results/README.md

 ## Usage

-After opening the project in RStudio, you can run the modeling script via the main file.
+After opening the project in RStudio, you can run the modeling script via the main file in R directory.
-Variuous parameters like the prediction season or time decay can be set in the beginning.
+Various parameters like the prediction season or time decay can be set in the beginning.
 One can choose to run individual models or grid searches for different parameters.
-The outcomes are given as lists inlcuding the prediction results, plots and evaulation metrics.
+The outcomes are given as lists including the prediction results, plots and evaluation metrics.

 ---
 **Note:** Contributions are currently not being accepted for this project.